THE CHALLENGE

 SpeedFusion: Keeping Lessons Running When Links Fail

-SpeedFusion is Peplink's WAN bonding and failover technology, and it is the single most important feature for education networks that rely on cloud-hosted platforms.
-Google Classroom, Microsoft 365, online exam platforms, MIS systems, interactive whiteboard software: all of these require a working internet connection.
+SpeedFusion is the single most important feature for education networks that depend on cloud-hosted platforms.
+Google Classroom, Microsoft 365, online exam platforms, MIS systems, interactive whiteboard software: all require a working internet connection.
 When that connection drops, teaching stops.

-SpeedFusion bonds multiple WAN connections into a single logical tunnel.
-If your school has a 100 Mbps fibre line and a 50 Mbps FTTP backup, SpeedFusion can combine them into 150 Mbps of usable bandwidth under normal conditions.
-When the fibre line fails, traffic shifts to the FTTP connection within milliseconds.
-Add a 4G or 5G cellular connection as a third link, and you have triple redundancy.
-Video calls continue without dropping.
+Bond a 100 Mbps fibre line with a 50 Mbps FTTP backup and SpeedFusion combines them into 150 Mbps of usable bandwidth under normal conditions.
+When the fibre fails, traffic shifts to FTTP within milliseconds.
+Add a 4G or 5G cellular connection as a third link and you have triple redundancy.
+Video calls continue.
 Online exams do not lose student responses.
 The register still works.

-For institutions with multiple buildings connected by SpeedFusion VPN tunnels, the resilience extends to inter-building traffic too.
-If the link between the science block and the main building degrades, SpeedFusion re-routes traffic through an alternative path automatically.
-There is no manual intervention and no downtime while someone reboots a switch in a cupboard.
+For institutions with multiple buildings connected by SpeedFusion VPN tunnels, resilience extends to inter-building traffic too.
+If the link between the science block and the main building degrades, SpeedFusion re-routes through an alternative path automatically.
+No manual intervention.
+No downtime while someone reboots a switch in a cupboard.

 SAFEGUARDING AND SECURITY